owickstrom/wickstrom.tech/src/_posts/2020-03-13-my-experience-in-working-remotely.md

 ## The Amplifier

-A major thing I've learned about remote work is that is functions as an amplifier of my feelings.
+A major thing I've learned about remote work is that it functions as an amplifier of my feelings.

 In good projects, working part or full-time remote amplifies the good